Vanya-Shafiq/tic-tac-toe/README.md

 ## Notes
 - The AI uses a **recursive Minimax algorithm** to evaluate future board states.
 - The original board is not modified directly; deep copies are used for accurate simulations.
-- Helper functions may be added, as long as they do not conflict with existing function names.